-Gifted and talented programs can be a great chance for your child to meet and learn with other gifted children.
-These programs can also be a way of supporting your child’s learning needs as he grows.
+Gifted and talented programs offer stimulating learning experiences for your child, as well as the chance to meet and learn with other gifted children.
+They can also be a way of supporting your child’s learning needs as he grows.

 Some programs run after school, on weekends or in school holidays.
 The cost depends on the type of program, the staffing and the materials.
 Some expensive programs might offer places at reduced fees to help you with the cost.

-Good gifted and talented programs have some things in common, regardless of what age and stage the programs cater for.
+Good gifted and talented programs have some things in common, including opportunities for children to:

-- learning material that is new for your child, especially in your child’s areas of natural ability
+- learn something new, especially in their areas of natural ability

-- end results that show your child has gained new insights or information.
+- come away with results that show they’ve gained new insights, information or skills.

 Preschool and school gifted and talented programs